Bobby Grier (American football executive)

-Bobby Grier (born November 10, 1942) is an American football executive and coach.
+Bobby Grier (November 10, 1942 – September 22, 2025) was an American professional football executive and coach in the National Football League (NFL).

 Early life

-Grier was born on November 10, 1942 in Detroit.
+Grier was born in Detroit on November 10, 1942, and graduated from Eastern High School.
 He attended the University of Iowa, where he played running back for the Hawkeyes from 1961 to 1964.
+Grier was a three-year starter and a two-time Honorable Mention All-Big Ten selection, and he graduated with a bachelor of science degree in physical education.

 Coaching career

 High school

 Grier began his coaching career in 1966 as an assistant coach at Waterford Kettering High School in Waterford, Michigan.
-He then served as the head coach at Detroit's Martin Luther King High School from 1970 to 1973.
+He then served as the head coach at Detroit's Martin Luther King High School from 1970 to 1973, where his 1973 team captured the city championship with a 9-1 record.

 College

-In 1974, Grier moved to the college ranks, serving as running backs coach for Eastern Michigan University.
-He followed head coach Ed Chlebek to Boston College in 1978, becoming the school's first full-time black assistant coach.
+In 1974, Grier moved to the college ranks, serving as running backs coach at Eastern Michigan University for head coaches George Mans and then Ed Chlebek through 1977.
+He followed head coach Ed Chlebek to Boston College in 1978, becoming the school's first full-time black assistant coach through 1980.
+In January 1981, Grier was named the offensive backfield coach at Northwestern University under head coach Dennis Green.

 NFL

-In January 1981, Grier was named the offensive backfield coach at Northwestern University.
-However, two months later he took the same job with the New England Patriots.
+Two months later, Grier took the same job with the New England Patriots.
 He was the team's first black coach since 1966.
 The team finished 2–14 and the entire coaching staff was fired.
 He returned to the Patriots in July 1982 as a scout.
 He returned as Patriots offensive backfield coach in 1985 under head coach Raymond Berry.
 That year the Patriots running backs rushed for 2,331 yards, fourth best in club history, and made their first ever Super Bowl.
 In 1986 he was given the additional title of running game coordinator.
 Grier was retained by Rod Rust and Dick MacPherson.